dupondje/nrgkick-ha/README.md

 ## Setup
-To be able to use this integration, you currently need to find out your current UUID.
+To be able to setup this integration, you need to have the IP address of the NRGKick and a UUID or the Serial Number.

+### Serial Number
+Note down the last 7 numbers of the NRGKick's serial number before the 'SxDx'.
+With this number, you can configure the HA Integration.

+The setup phase will create a new unique UUID to be used for the NRGKick Integration in HA.

+### UUID
 This is the UUID which the NRGKick Android app uses to authenticate with your NRGKick device.

 The easiest way is to start a tcpdump capture of the traffic from your phone to the NRGKick.
 Open that capture in wireshark with the protobuf_websocket.lua plugin (https://github.com/dupondje/nrgkick-proto) enabled.
 And then you can easily find the UUID that is used.

-All you still need to do then is adding this integration to HA via HACS and enter the IP and UUID.
-And you are ready to go :)